strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation.md

 # Installation

-Strapi projects and applications can be installed either locally on a computer, manually on a remote server, or on third-party services offering one-click installations options.
-The following installation guides will guide you step-by-step to create a new Strapi project and get it started.
+Strapi projects and applications can be installed either locally on a computer or on a remote server.
+The following installation guides will guide you step-by-step instructions on how to install and create a new Strapi project.

 ## Local installations